4teamwork/ftw.mail/README.rst

     inbound-example: "|/path/to/mta2plone.py http://127.0.0.1:8080/Plone/mail-inbound"

+Remember to run the `newaliases command (as root) after you update /etc/aliases in order for Postfix to pick up the changes.

-For local testing it is also possible to start the `mta2plone.py` in a console and paste the raw mail to `stdin`:
+For local testing it is also possible to start the `mta2plone.py` in a console and paste the raw mail to `STDIN`:

 .. code:: bash

     ./mta2plone.py http://127.0.0.1:8080/Plone/mail-inbound recipient-email

-THIS NEEDS MORE DOCUMENTATION
+(Since the `mta2plone.py` script will read from STDIN, you'll need to send an EOF using CTRL-D after you pases the mail contents.)

 Compatibility